davejamesmiller/laravel-breadcrumbs-test/README.md

 scripts/setup.sh
 ```

 Point the document root at the `project/public/` directory and open up a web browser.
-There is a separate folder for each supported version of Laravel, each containing a test application.

 Laravel Breadcrumbs itself will be installed in `breadcrumbs/`.